webda2l/symfony-docs/frontend/encore/advanced-config.rst

 Configuring the CSS Loader
 --------------------------

-Encore provides the method ``configureCssLoader()`` to configure options for ``css-loader``.
-This method allows you to customize how Webpack processes CSS assets.
+Encore provides the ``configureCssLoader()`` method to customize how ``css-loader`` processes your CSS assets.
+One common use case is to prevent Webpack from resolving certain URLs.

-A common use case is filtering certain URLs so that Webpack does not attempt to resolve them.
-For example, if user-uploaded assets are stored under in a user uploaded directory, Webpack should not process these paths since they may not exist at build time.
+For instance, if your application serves user-uploaded assets from a specific directory, you'll want Webpack to ignore these paths since they may not exist during the build process:

-Use ``configureCssLoader()`` as follows:

 .. code-block:: javascript

     // Configuring the CSS Loader in Webpack Encore
-    // This ensures that Webpack does not attempt to resolve certain URLs in CSS files

-    Encore.configureCssLoader((options) => {
+    // Prevent Webpack from resolving certain URLs in CSS files Encore.configureCssLoader((options) => {
         options.url = {
             filter: (url) => {
-                // Ignore URLs that start with /uploads/ if (url.startsWith('/uploads/')) {
+                // Ignore URLs beginning with /uploads/
+                if (url.startsWith('/uploads/')) {
                     return false;
                 }

-                return true; // Process other URLs normally },
+                return true; // Process other URLs as usual },
         };
     });